julsam/Momoko-Engine/README.markdown

-# Unamed game engine
+# Momoko Engine 桃子エンジン

-It's a 2D game engine inspired by Monocle Engine, Ogre3d, Flash Punk & Flixel, and the game Cobalt by OxeyeGames
+Momoko Engine is a 2D game engine inspired by Monocle Engine, Ogre3d, Flash Punk & Flixel, and the game Cobalt by OxeyeGames.
+The goal is to use OpenGL for rendering, and have a powerfull ingame editor.

 ## Current dependencies: